lgreski/datasciencectacontent/markdown/rprog-breakingDownMakeVector.md

 Therefore, if there is already a valid mean cached in `m`, whenever `x` is reset, the value of `m` cached in the memory of the object is cleared, forcing subsequent calls to `cachemean()` to recalculate the mean rather than retrieving the wrong value from cache.

+Notice that the two lines of code in `set()` do exactly the same thing as the first two lines in the main function: set the value of `x`, and NULL the value of `m`.

 Second, `makeVector()` defines the getter for the vector `x`.

     get <- function() x